tomviner/failure-seeking-missiles-talk/reveal.js/intro.md

 Note: - easy to test those central cases
 - under testing the edges
-    - ascii instead of unicode
+    - ascii or unicode snowman
     - empty list / strings
-    - passing low positive integers, when large / negative / floats would find extra bugs
+    - when large / negative / floats would find extra bugs

 ## So how to create test data?